lngo10/379-Progressive-Taxes/README.md

 Now, this tax calculator can estimate taxes for the actual 2019 tax bracket for people filing as single.

-The married (jointly), married (separately), and head of household filing statuses will be added very shortly.
+The married (jointly), married (separately), and head of household filing statuses has just been added.

 I am currently expanding the project to allow the user to input a custom tax bracket.
 Afterwards the goal will be to simplify the code.